 As an author, Sharon has appeared on national radio shows, TV shows, and in numerous publications.
 Her book, ‘Til the Fat Girl Sings; From an Overweight Nobody to a Broadway Somebody, a memoir was released on June 1, 2006 to excellent reviews and was quickly named to the Wall Street Journal’ “Best Summer Reads” list and featured on Good Morning America.
 Her blog, Smash Fact or Fiction? has been featured in numerous publications including New York Magazine and Marie Claire.

 When not acting or writing, Sharon also speaks to young people across the country about the importance of pursuing dreams and surviving in a society that values a small waist line over individuality.
 She also runs musical theater workshops for aspiring actors at both the college and high school level.
 Sharon serves on the advisory board of Rosie’s Theater Kids and taught at the renowned Professional Performing Arts High School in New York City.

-Sharon has been married to music director Rob Meffe for 19 years and is the proud parent of 16-year-old, Charlotte Meffe and 6-year-old Beatrix Meffe.
+Sharon is the proud mother of 19-year-old, Charlotte Meffe and 9-year-old Beatrix Meffe.
 She wrote a parenting column for Equity News, the Actors’ Equity Association newspaper which attracted the attention of The New York Times and they featured Sharon and her family in a story and video about a Broadway Childcare project with The Actors’ Chapel.
 It can be seen here (Click on the photo on the page to watch the video).
-Sharon is a contributing blogger for Weight Watchers.